karthikiyengar/portfolio/_posts/why-i-quit-whatsapp.md

 They also removed the line "Respect for your privacy is coded into our DNA".
 Well, at least they got that one right.

-WhatsApp has also been sharing a lot of metadata with Facebook already even before the new policy, which is a bit shady in itself.
-See [here](https://arstechnica.com/tech-policy/2021/01/whatsapp-users-must-share-their-data-with-facebook-or-stop-using-the-app/) for what exactly.
+WhatsApp has also been sharing a lot of metadata with Facebook [already](https://www.wired.com/story/whatsapp-facebook-data-share-notification/) even before the new policy, which is a bit shady in itself.
 This leads to the following problems from the top of my head:

 - Facebook knowing who you interact with and when, leading to magical friend suggestions for people you've been in proximity to.
 - Facebook being able to classify you into [groups](https://www.washingtonpost.com/news/the-intersect/wp/2016/08/19/98-personal-data-points-that-facebook-uses-to-target-ads-to-you/) to target you for marketing.